elasticsearch-dump/elasticsearch-dump/README.md

-                    Add custom headers to Elastisearch requests (helpful when your Elasticsearch instance sits behind a proxy) (default: '{"User-Agent": "elasticdump"}') --params
+                    Add custom headers to Elastisearch requests (helpful when your Elasticsearch instance sits behind a proxy) (default: '{"User-Agent": "elasticdump"}')
+                    Type/direction based headers are supported .i.e. input-headers/output-headers
+                    (these will only be added based on the current flow type input/output) --params
                     Add custom parameters to Elastisearch requests uri.
 Helpful when you for example want to use elasticsearch preference